 Do you dream of spending the holidays relaxing by the fire, tucked away in a cottage in the French countryside?
-If so, make sure poultry is on your menu.
+If so, make sure poultry is on your menu for Christmas.
 But not just any poultry.
 Here are 5 tips to give it some French flair.

 Tip no. 1: be choosy